Posted on :: Tags: , , , ,

 }

-Initially, IgnoreRules contain only the files that should be ignored (or whitelisted) globally.
-When a directory contains a .gitignore file (or any file name that was set in WalkOptions), it checks new ignore rules and sends all files through the channel.
+Initially, IgnoreRules contains only the files that should be ignored (or whitelisted) globally.
+When a directory contains a .gitignore file (or any file name that was set in WalkOptions), it checks for new ignore rules and sends all files through the channel.
 If a directory is not ignored, it then calls walk_serial recursively with it.

 The final lines of the function are as follows: